cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 * use the user background to pick the right name (having defined the Personna comes in handy)
 * try to avoid names which are so general or abstract that they could be interpreted in many different ways by your target users. ``Artifact``, ``Element`` are probably fairly bad names (but again, use the context to decide).

+> in the MyLittlePony world an **Element** refers to the *Elements of Harmony* and has a very precise definition.
+The context matters.

 ### ☑ Reference and attribute names are consistent